Student Experience

 Our draft workshop schedule is out!
 We have tried to vary the workshop times to allow participants with classes or other jobs to attend some.

 Check back here for updates as we confirm workshop leads and locations.
+Workshops will be held in either room 2207 or 2115 depending on the needs of the workshop.

 Activity | Date/Time | Workshop Lead | Location | Info |